New Grading Model Overview- Updated

 Due at appointment time

-All work is due at the start of your weekly meeting — whether or not the meeting is rescheduled or missed.
-Late work policies apply.
+All work is due at the start of your scheduled meeting — whether or not the meeting is rescheduled or missed.

 [check]